 - 1. Conduct all interactions with students, residents, staff, and faculty in a mutually considerate manner.
-The dental school retains the right to limit or discontinue services to anyone for behaviors deemed inappropriate by the faculty or staff including inappropriate verbal and written communication. - 2.
+The dental school retains the right to limit or restrict services to anyone for behaviors deemed inappropriate by the faculty or staff. - 2.
 Give honest and complete information when requested. - 3.
-Update the dental school on changes to your contact information (e.g. telephone, mailing address). - 4.
-Be on time for appointments.
-You must give at least 48-hour notice of cancellation for any appointments.
-Patients with 3 cancellations without sufficient notice and/or failure to show up for your appointments will be discontinued from further treatment. - 5.
+Update the dental school on changes to your contact information (e.g. telephone, mailing address). - Be on time for appointments.
+You must give at least 24-hour notice of cancellation for any appointments.
+Patients with 3 missed appointments, frequent cancellations without 24-hour notice, or repeated unsuccessful attempts to arrange for an appointment may be discontinued from further treatment. - 5.
 Pay for all services rendered. - 6.
 Arrive for your appointments free from the influence of alcohol or recreational drugs. - 7.
 Adults with appointments are asked to avoid bringing children (or others requiring your care) to appointments. - 8.
 Keep the building free of pets.
 (Ask to see our separate policy for Service and Support Animals) - 9.
 Follow through on recommended treatment, postoperative instructions, and home care. - 10.
 Agree to dental x-rays as necessary and appropriate for examination, diagnosis, and treatment. - 11.
 Allow the School to take patient photographs to document your general presenting conditions, case progress, and completion of treatment.
 These photographs may be used for educational purposes within the School of Dentistry.
 Additionally, de-identified (pursuant to HIPAA) photographs may be shared externally in publications, professional presentations, with other healthcare institutions or professional associations, or by students when applying to post graduate programs at other dental schools to illustrate treatment they have provided. - 12.
-Patients who are visibly infested with insects, lice, are visibly soiled or have an offensive odor due to lack of hygiene will be asked to leave and return once they have corrected the issue. - 13.
-As a patient of record, you agree not to seek dental care elsewhere, the University of the Pacific, Arhtur A. Dugoni is your dental home.
+Patients who are visibly infested with insects, lice, are visibly soiled or have an offensive odor due to lack of hygiene will be asked to leave and return once they have corrected the issue.